cdeucher/product-price-tracking-iac/README.md

 2º) The AWS API Gateway will invoke the AWS Lambda function and store the result in the DynamoDB table.

-3º) (not finished) The DynamoDB stream will trigger the AWS Lambda function to filter the results and send an email with the results.
+3º) The DynamoDB stream will trigger the AWS Lambda function to filter the results.

+4º) (not finished) The user will receive an email with the results of the test.

 ### Testing the API